sandeepansg/nits/README.md

 # NITS
 ## The room of requirements

-This is the base repository for PhD thesis and related works
+Base repository for scholarly works towards PhD thesis